Helping You Keep Your Best Friend Active

 James George, Agility Instructor

-Pam Oken-Wright, Manners & CGC/ Therapy Dog Prep Class Instructor
+Pam Oken-Wright, Life Skills & CGC/ Therapy Dog Prep Class Instructor

 Dog training is one of many “retirement careers” for Pam Oken-Wright.
 Her other “careers” are as an author and early childhood education consultant.
 Pam ventured into dog training when her now elderly dog, Lucy, told her that she was a therapy dog in no uncertain terms.
 Lucy visited the oncology/hematology clinic at VCU Children’s Hospital every week for years.